Draz34/go-proxy/README.md

 ### Simple Example

-Since HTTP runs over TCP, we can also use `tcp-proxy` as a primitive HTTP proxy:
+Since HTTP runs over TCP, we can also use `proxy` as a primitive HTTP proxy:

 ```
-$ tcp-proxy -r echo.jpillora.com:80
+$ proxy -r echo.draz34.com:80
-Proxying from localhost:9999 to echo.jpillora.com:80
+TCPProxying from localhost:9999 to echo.draz34.com:80
 ```

 Then test with `curl`:

 ```
-$ curl -H 'Host: echo.jpillora.com' localhost:9999/foo
+$ curl -H 'Host: echo.draz34.com' localhost:9999/foo
 {
   "method": "GET",
   "url": "/foo"